 Our musicians have performed hundreds of graduation ceremonies in the Philadelphia area and, whether you’re adding musicians for the first time or just looking to change things up, we have the experience and expertise to provide the Pomp and Circumstance (literally and figuratively) that you expect at these ceremonies!
-Our musicians have performed for several colleges at Temple University, Drexel University, Swarthmore College, Haverford College, West Chester University, the University of Delaware, and more.
+Our musicians have performed for several colleges at Temple University, Drexel University, Swarthmore College, Haverford College, West Chester University, the University of Delaware, the Restaurant School at Walnut Hill College, and more.

 Here’s an example timeline showing how we might compliment your ceremony: